 Alongside ourselves and great apes, dolphins are often portrayed as ‘geniuses’ of the animal kingdom.
-Since the 1950′s a great deal of papers seemingly attest to dolphins’ superior intelligence underlying great problem solving capabilities and advanced communication capabilities.
+Since the 1950’s, a lot of papers seemingly attest to dolphins’ superior intelligence underlying great problem-solving capabilities and advanced communication capabilities.
 The latter is a widely launched argument: dolphins can communicate with their peers through sequences of whistles and sounds, and it’s even been found that some dolphins communicate their identity through signature whistles.
 The fact that they have a sense of individuality may be reason enough to truly class them as very intelligent animals.
 There is some controversy about dolphin intelligence, however, and some scientists believe dolphins aren’t that ‘special’.
-In fact, in some respects dolphins are quite dumb, according to some voices.
+In fact, in some respects, dolphins are quite dumb, according to some voices.

 Biologist Justin Gregg is one such voice, and in his recently published book “Are dolphins really smart?” he outlines several comparative studies, showing that dolphins aren’t really that smart as they’ve portrayed.
 For instance, he talks about chickens and dolphins taken side by side; both species engage in complex social behavior, they congregate in large groups, their heart rate increases when they see a peer suffering, they make alarming noises and movements whenever they find a food source or encounter a potential threat, and they’re capable of anticipating future events.
 On one side, the chicken – an animal which most of us can agree isn’t the sharpest knife in the drawer – and on the other, the dolphin – reigning high on the intelligence pedestal.